 At the time of your registration, you will not have to give a blood sample.
 But, if you do match a patient, blood will be drawn from your arm for confirmatory testing and infectious disease markers.

-A representative from SAMAR or the Be The Match will call you to inform you of a preliminary match and confirm that you are willing to donate.
+A representative from SAMAR or Be The Match will call you to inform you of a preliminary match and confirm that you are willing to donate.
 After informing you of the patient’s age, gender and diagnosis along with answering your questions, you will be asked to complete a Health History Questionnaire over the phone or online.
 The representative will also schedule for you to have blood work done at a local lab which is typically scheduled early in the morning as to avoid conflict with work or school.
 The blood work is for confirmatory testing to make sure you are a good match with the patient and infectious disease markers to make sure you do not have any illnesses that can be passed along to the patient.
-You will be asked to sign a Confirmatory Testing consent form which will have to be faxed or emailed back to the representative.

 If the confirmatory test determines the compatibility with the patient, the donor goes through a counseling session with an extensive explanation of the donation procedure.
 A complete physical examination is performed to ensure that the prospective donor is medically eligible to donate.
 The donor has to make a final commitment to proceed with the donation.
 Arrangements are made for the actual collection only after the donor has made a final decision to donate and has passed the physical exam.

 The patient’s doctor will determine which source of blood stem cells is best for the patient and decide on the Marrow Donation or the Peripheral Blood Stem Cell donation.